-- Tree species identification and size
+- Identification of tree species and size

 - Vegetation condition

-- Presence and relative abundance of key habitat features (e.g. tree hollows, nests and flowering resources).
+- Presence and relative abundance of key habitat features (e.g. tree hollows, nests and flowering resources)

+- Riparian vegetation and habitats.

-Targeted fauna survey methods were not considered necessary given the relatively minor vegetation disturbance associated with the proposal and the limited habitat present.
+Targeted fauna survey methods were not considered necessary given the relatively minor vegetation disturbance associated with the proposed works and the limited habitat present.

-The subject site has experienced significant past disturbance.
-The existing field was originally constructed from excavated material and has been maintained as a playing field since.
+The subject area has experienced significant past disturbance associated with previous development of the school and surrounding amenities (sporting field).
+The existing sporting field was originally constructed from excavated material and has been maintained as a sporting field since.
 The survey methodology was designed to determine the ecological value of vegetation on site.
-Due to ongoing and historical disturbance (mowing, planting and construction of the oval) survey methods were modified to account for the small size and disturbed nature of the subject site.
+Due to ongoing and historical disturbance (mowing, planting and construction of the sporting field) survey methods in the subject area were modified to account for its small size and disturbed nature.